duneanalytics/docs/docs/app/visualizations/charts-graphs.md

 === "Mixed graphs"

-    You can mix all of these graph types together in one Visualization, as long as your base graph isn't a Pie chart:

     ![mixed graph example](images/charts-graphs/mixed-graph-example.png)

+    You can mix all of these graph types together in one Visualization, as long as your base graph isn't a Pie chart.

 All graph Visualizations share a common set of editing options, see the tabs below for how to configure each.